Rayven Sample ’24, Psychology and Education

 Sample knows something about overcoming challenges to excel athletically.
 He was born with arthrogryposis, an incurable joint condition that leaves him with little motion in his hands.

 Undeterred, Sample kept racing — and winning — throughout high school.
 In a 2019 article for MileSplit New York, which ranks high school track athletes in the Empire State, the writer said Sample has "one of the most incredible track and field stories" in the state, adding that it's "a tale that is simply incredible regardless of what circumstances are attached to its telling."

-Sample was recruited by several schools and chose Bucknell because he wanted to do it all: compete in Division I athletics, begin his journey toward becoming a sports psychologist and pursue his dream of competing in the 2021 Paralympics in Tokyo.
+Sample was recruited by several schools and chose Bucknell because he wanted to do it all: compete in Division I athletics, begin his journey toward becoming a sports psychologist and pursue his dream of competing in the Tokyo Paralympics.

-Competing in the Paralympics would fulfill a promise Sample made to his grandmother.
+That last dream became a reality when Sample competed in the Tokyo Paralympics, fulfilling a promise he made to his grandmother.
 Kathy Sample, who raised Rayven since he was 4 months old, died on the day he arrived at Bucknell to begin his first semester.

 "The people I meet in my hall, my classes, my team are just fantastic people," he says.
 "One of the things that I really have loved about Bucknell is that the students and the staff are just truly great people.
 So many people, whether they knew it or not, were so instrumental in helping that healing process."